gitouni/pygame-aircraft-wars-Ultra/README.md

 enemy scene can be created by a GUI without any code!
 Multiple customizable properties！

 The fighter upgrade system will appear in subsequent versions！
+# Installation
+This program relies on pygame, PIL and numpy.
+`pip install -r requirements.txt`